mendix/docs-site-test/content/en/docs/refguide8/modeling/resources/scheduled-events.md

 A scheduled event is added to your module as a document (right-click your module and you will find it listed under *Add other...*).

-{{% alert type="warning" %}}
+{{% alert color="warning" %}}
 Scheduled events can be tested locally, but they will not be run if your app is deployed as a Free App.
-See the Free App section of [Mendix Cloud](/developerportal/deploy/mendix-cloud-deploy#free-app) for more information on Free App limitations.
+See the Free App section of [Mendix Cloud](/developerportal/deploy/mendix-cloud-deploy/#free-app) for more information on Free App limitations.
 {{% /alert %}}

 ## 2 Common Properties